FA CUP BETTING TIPS AND PREDICTIONS

 What makes the FA Cup so special?

-I think you will agree that knockout competition in football are always interesting to watch and full of surprises.
+I think you will agree that they are always interesting to watch and full of surprises.
 What makes the FA Cup so different to other knockout competition over the world?

 It was first held in 1971 and is the oldest association football competition in the world.
 Not only that, it consists of an outstanding 736 teams, all over England.
 The competition is open to any club from level 1 (Premier League) down to level 10 of the English football league system.
 What makes it even more special is the amount of shocks.
 Over the years it has thrown up many shocks where "minnows" have been labelled as "Giant killers" for knocking out Premier league sides.
 It is the magic of the FA Cup.
 It is known worldwide as one of the most competitive cups to play for.